apache/doris/docs/en/administrator-guide/load-data/stream-load-manual.md

 	When the corresponding import operation state of label is CANCELLED, the label can be used again.

++ column_separator

+    Used to specify the column separator in the load file.
+The default is `\t`.
+If it is an invisible character, you need to add `\x` as a prefix and hexadecimal to indicate the separator.

+    For example, the separator `\x01` of the hive file needs to be specified as `-H "column_separator:\x01"`.

+    You can use a combination of multiple characters as the column separator.

++ line_delimiter

+   Used to specify the line delimiter in the load file.
+The default is `\n`.

+   You can use a combination of multiple characters as the column separator.

 + max\_filter\_ratio

 	The maximum tolerance rate of the import task is 0 by default, and the range of values is 0-1.
 When the import error rate exceeds this value, the import fails.